-Microsoft Corporation is an American multinational technology company, which develops and sells a wide range of consumer and enterprise software, hardware, services, and electronics.
-Founded by Bill Gates and Paul Allen in Albuquerque, New Mexico, in 1975, the company is currently based in Redmond, Washington.
+Microsoft Corporation is an American multinational technology company that develops and sells a wide range of consumer and enterprise software, hardware, and services, and other consumer electronics.
+Founded by Bill Gates and Paul Allen in Albuquerque, New Mexico, in 1975, the company has been based in Redmond, Washington, since 1986.

-Long seen as one of the world's largest and most successful IT companies, Microsoft's global revenue has increased relatively consistently since its conception, with the figure standing at 85 billion U.S. dollars in 2016.
-That same year, the company’s net income topped 16 billion U.S. dollars, higher than 2015 but down from its 2011 peak of 23 billion dollars.
+One of the world's largest and most successful technology companies, Microsoft's global revenue has increased relatively consistently since its conception, with the figure standing at 90 billion U.S. dollars in the 2017 financial year.
+That same year, the company’s net income topped 21 billion U.S. dollars, greatly improved from 2015 but down from its 2011 peak of 23 billion dollars.
 The company's success has translated into personal wealth for those closely involved in its formation.
 Predictably, both Bill Gates and Paul Allen have both amassed large fortunes on the strength of Microsoft's growth.
-They are joined by Steve Ballmer, Microsoft's 30th employee and former CEO, as some of the richest men in the United States - and the world - each with multibillion-dollar fortunes to their names.
+They are joined by Steve Ballmer, Microsoft's 30th employee and former CEO, as some of the richest men and women in the United States - and subsequently the world - each with a multi-billion dollar fortune to their name.

 In 2016, Microsoft acquired LinkedIn for 26 billion U.S. dollars.
 The deal marked Microsoft’s biggest acquisition to date, well surpassing the 8.5 billion U.S. dollars paid for Skype in 2011.
 In 2014, Microsoft acquired gaming-software company, Mojang, for 2.5 billion U.S. dollars.
 Mojang's flagship game, Minecraft, has been one of the top-selling games on iOS, and brings in significant revenue from sales, merchandising, and licensing.
 Since 2014, Microsoft has made a number of strategic purchases of smaller vendors, including developers of key mobile, cloud, and analytics software and platforms.